fuchen1991/epmc-petl/README.md

 ## Model, Property, and Equivalence relations

-The models should be in the PRISM format(http://www.prismmodelchecker.org/manual/ThePRISMLanguage).
+The models should be given in the PRISM format (http://www.prismmodelchecker.org/manual/ThePRISMLanguage).
 Note that we redefine the composition of the modules to make the agents all take one local action in each transition, so the transitions from different modules will not synchronize according to the parallel composition operator.

 The equivalence relations are described in this format:
 ```